MEET THE HOME SQUAD

 Sarah Rapp // @rapperr

-Sarah is a jack of all trades and wonder woman.
-She works at a local preschool, bartends weddings, is a high school cross country coach, a volunteer guardian ad litem (child’s advocate for neglected children in Raleigh), and the running idol of many in the triangle.
+Sarah is a jack of all trades and our wonder woman.
+She recently accepted a full-time position as Social Media Specialist for the Raleigh Police Department and is the running idol of many in the Triangle area.
 Sarah is a graduate of Virginia Tech where she was the 2014 ACC Champ in the 5k.
-Post collegiately, she ran for Adidas Team Green Running before returning to her hometown in Raleigh.
-Her fun loving spirit brought her to a top 10 finish at the Peachtree 10k in 2016, and a win in her debut half-marathon.
-She followed that win up with a top 10 finish at the USATF Half Marathon Championships.
-Sarah was only 2 places off qualifying for the US World Cross Country Team this past December.
-She is now focusing her attention on getting an OTQ on the track in the 5k or 10k.
-Fun Fact: Sarah is an experienced mascot, who has worked for several companies throughout college- including Chick-fil-a.
+Post collegiately, she ran for Adidas Team Green Running in Houston before returning to her hometown in Raleigh.
+Her fun-loving spirit brought her to a top 10 finish at the Peachtree 10k in 2016, followed by a win in her debut half-marathon.
+Soon after, she placed top 10 at the USATF Half Marathon Championships in 2017.
+Sarah raced at the Club Cross Country Championships this winter placing 11th (just 2 spots off making the world team!).
+Fun Fact: Sarah is an experienced mascot, who has worked for several companies throughout college including Chick-fil-a.

 - 9th at the 2017 US Half-Marathon Championships